Webinar, May 2021

-Michael Roberts, the William H. Lawrence Professor and Professor of Finance at the Wharton School, will present his working paper CLO Performance.
+Michael Roberts, the William H. Lawrence Professor and Professor of Finance at the Wharton School, presented his working paper CLO Performance.
 The paper is co-authored with Larry Cordell of the Federal Reserve Bank of Philadelphia and Michael Schwert of Wharton.

-John Griffin, the James A. Elkins Centennial Chair in Finance at the McCombs School of Business at the University of Texas at Austin, will give a discussion of the paper, followed by a live audience Q&A. The webinar will be hosted by Chris Geczy, Academic Director of the Jacobs Levy Center.
+John Griffin, the James A. Elkins Centennial Chair in Finance at the McCombs School of Business at the University of Texas at Austin, gave a discussion of the paper, followed by audience Q&A. The webinar was hosted by Chris Geczy, Academic Director of the Jacobs Levy Center.

 ABOUT THE PAPER

 The authors study the performance of collateralized loan obligations (CLOs) to understand the market imperfections giving rise to these vehicles and the corresponding costs.
 CLO equity tranches earn positive abnormal returns from the risk-adjusted price differential between leveraged loans and CLO debt tranches, rather than managerial skill in selecting and trading loans.
 Debt tranches offer higher returns than similarly rated corporate bonds, making them attractive to regulated intermediaries demanding safe assets.
 Temporal variation in equity performance and management fees highlights the resilience of CLOs to market volatility due to their long-term funding structure and a reduction in surplus over time as the market has grown.

 The paper received the 2020 Jacobs Levy Center Research Paper Prize for Best Paper.
 The research was also featured in a story by Knowledge@Wharton.

 Michael RobertsWilliam H. Lawrence Professor and Professor of Finance, The Wharton School

 Michael Roberts is the William H. Lawrence Professor and Professor of Finance at the Wharton School of the University of Pennsylvania.